mikitex70/redmine_drawio/README.md

   - ~~use a file managed by the [DMSF] plugin~~
   - embed diagram as macro body
-  - use GoogleDrive, Dropbox and OneDrive as possible diagram sources.
+  - ~~use GoogleDrive, Dropbox and OneDrive as possible diagram sources.~~ I don't have time, and I think is not so useful
   - implement tests
   - make diagram images exportable in PDF
   - CKEditor widgets: this is a bit complicated but it would be cool.
 Problems: